MarcialRosales/concourse-workshop/realPipeline.md

   ```

 **Things to know about tasks definitions and pipelines**:
 - The input and output resource names used in the task definition file (e.g. `build.yml`) has to match the name of the fetched resources in the pipeline.
-- When the name chose for the task's resources does not match the resource names in the pipeline we can map them.
-In the example, the input resource is `application` however `build.yml` expects `source-code` as the input resource.
+- When these names do not match we need to map them.
+In the example below, the input resource is `application` however `build.yml` expects `source-code` as the input resource.
+All we have to do is in the task step add an attribute called: `input_mapping` which takes 2 names: **taskResourceName**:**pipelineResourceName**.
   ```YAML

   - get: application